margo/specification/system-design/app-interoperability/observability.md

 - The device's container platform
 - The device's workload orchestration agent
-- The compliant applications deployed to the device.
+- The compliant workloads deployed to the device.

 The application observability data is intended to be used for purposes such as: